(303) 818-0555

 New Year’s resolutions: Diet, Exercise, Fire Someone?

-buy modafinil in mexico In my last blog “The Bar Napkin Summit” I gave you three examples of how great business ideas came about, and they didn’t come from being behind a desk!
+In my last blog “The Bar Napkin Summit” I gave you three examples of how great business ideas came about, and they didn’t come from being behind a desk!
 Coming up with THE great idea is just the first step: Then, you have to execute.
 And what better time to execute than the New Year?

 Now that we are entering 2024, it is time to look around and figure out what needs to be done.
 Do you need to improve your diet?
 Your exercise plan?
 Or maybe it is time to fire someone?